 Nowhere is this more visible than at the Southbank, the perpetual carnival which happens along the river between Westminster and London Bridge.
 In tune with this summer’s sporting events the cultural institutions of the Southbank, mindful of their regulators and paymasters on the facing bank of the river, have scheduled “The Festival of the World with Mastercard”, to celebrate the nations competing in the games.
 Great Britain is no longer the superpower it once was, and in order to maintain its unfeasibly high position at the dining tables of international diplomacy, London is constantly rebranding itself as a ‘world city’, full of global culture, in which the world’s financial elite can live, puffing away at the property market bubble.
 The British Library, another offender, currently sells itself as a bank of ‘the world’s knowledge’.
 The attempt to remake the world in England’s image is familiar throughout the history of the British Empire – The Globe Theatre opened on the Southbank in 1599, when English colonialism was first being plotted by the nation’s mapmakers.
 We wrote about the little boat which overlooks the river from its perch on the Queen Elizabeth Hall, and from the public walkways you can occasionally see lucky individuals standing on the little deck, bemusedly trying to enjoy the experience, like accidental extras in Charlie and the Chocolate Factory.

 A subdivision of “The Festival of the World with Mastercard” is “Africa Utopia”, which has been taking place at the Southbank Centre and Queen Elizabeth Hall over the last month.
-Contrived by the Southbank Centre to capitalise on the coincidence of (Sub Saharan) African performers in their summer programme, and led in spirit by Baaba Maal, the festival aimed to prove that arts can show the way for social change.
-The music programme seems packed with acts.
-One highlight was Saturday night’s Afrobeat evening, and this performance by Nigerian club favourite Brymo.
+Contrived by the Southbank Centre to capitalize on the coincidence of (Sub Saharan) African performers in their summer program and led in spirit by Baaba Maal, the festival aimed to prove that arts can show the way for social change.
+The music program seems packed with acts.
+One highlight was Saturday night’s Afrobeat evening, and this performance by Nigerian club favorite Brymo.